 Once we receive the appropriate documents from you, we will submit your application promptly and generally within 10 days of receipt of these.
 We will take note of your preferences when it comes to application submission and try to work with you to achieve your desired outcome.

 We are unable to guarantee how long the Home Office will take to decide on your application, although unnecessary delays that exceed 6 months may be unlawful in your matter.
-You can read current Home Office processing times guidance here: https://www.gov.uk/guidance/visa-decision-waiting-times-applications-outside-the-uk
+Details of current Home Office processing times guidance here: https://www.gov.uk/guidance/visa-decision-waiting-times-applications-outside-the-uk

 Frequently asked questions